gvtulder/morb/README.md

  * persistent contrastive divergence (PCD) with fast weights;
  * a number of small changes and fixes.

+Note that the examples were written for the original version of Morb and may not directly work with this modified version.

 This is part of the code used for the convolutional classification RBMs in

 > Learning Features for Tissue Classification with the Classification